 - Make extra rice if making it for another recipe, or buy premade rice.
+If you’d like a how-to on cooking perfect rice, you can find it here.
 You can always just pop some rice into your instant pot the day before or morning of as well.

 - Night of, I simply take out the prepped veggies and cooked rice and throw this meal together in about 15 minutes.